-Imagine… You have a history of binge eating and you are in an active recovery.
-You are finally finding what foods work for you, what your triggers are, and how to manage the cravings and urges when they strike.
-You are really feeling good about life and have created a solid environment to fuel your success.
+Imagine… You have a long history of binge eating disorder and you are in an active recovery.
+You are finally figuring out which foods work for you, what your triggers are, and how to manage the cravings and urges when they strike.
+You are feeling really good about life and have created a solid environment to fuel your success.

-Then all the sudden you are on vacation in Europe for your honeymoon, surrounded by pastries, croissants, and a “laissez faire” attitude.
-It’s vacation, so you can have all the treats you want right?!
-This is when the bingeing is ok!
+Then you eventually find yourself on vacation in Europe for your honeymoon, surrounded by pastries, croissants, and a “laissez faire” attitude.
+It’s vacation, so you can have all the treats you want, right?!
+This is when bingeing on “all the things” is ok!

 Wrong.
 Well not completely wrong, but mostly wrong.
 Here’s why…

-I haven’t put in months and years of hard work with my eating disorder recovery to let my brain trick me into believing that spending my honeymoon bingeing on Austrian donuts and French croissants is OK just because I am in Europe.
-But more importantly, the shift that I have finally made in life is that it’s not about “allowing” myself to eat all those foods.
+I haven’t put in years of hard work with my eating disorder recovery to let my sugar dragon trick me into believing that spending my honeymoon bingeing on Austrian donuts and French croissants is OK just because I was in Europe.
+More importantly though, the mental shift that I have finally made with food is that it’s not about “allowing” myself to eat all those foods.
 I know at this point that I can choose to eat whatever I want, whenever I want.
 On this trip, I realized that I didn’t WANT to eat a lot of the foods that I would have normally binged on in the past.
 I felt the freedom to choose the foods that I truly wanted, while also saying “no thanks” to many other foods because they simply weren’t worth it to me.

-You can’t fix years of disordered eating and sugar addiction in one month, which is why I use the Whole30 as the foundation for my extended recovery process.
-I never expected to be “healed” in 30 days, but after a solid 6 months of sticking to REAL foods and avoiding all sugar and processed crap, I am finally starting to feel the difference.
-But it truly took a good 4 months until the changes started to become apparent for me though, which is why I am always encouraging my coaching clients to be patient with this process if they have a similar history to mine.
+You can’t fix a lifetime of disordered eating and sugar addiction in one month, which is why I use the Whole30 as the foundation for my extended recovery process.
+I never expected to be “healed” in 30 days, but after a solid 6 months of sticking to wholesome real foods and avoiding all sugar and processed carbs and oils, I am finally starting to experience many noticeable non-scale victories.
+It truly took a good 4 months until the changes started to become apparent for me though, which is why I am always encouraging my coaching clients to be patient with this process if they have a similar history to mine.
 This is a journey, not a race.
 It takes time, effort, and dedication.
 Whole30 and food freedom is not a 30 day quick fix.
 It’s an ongoing process of reconnecting with your body, resetting when needed, and constantly learning and growing from new and challenging experiences.

-Going into my trip, I had a little stress, but it was minimal.
+Going into my honeymoon vacation, I definitely felt some stress, but it was minimal.
 I knew I wouldn’t stay Whole30 in Europe, and I was OK with that.
 What I did know was that I wanted to feel my very best on vacation and not let food ruin any of my time with my husband.
-For that reason, I was always very careful about what I chose was “worth it” at each meal.
+For that reason, I was always very careful to determine what was “worth it” at each meal.
 Overall, I actually ate very healthy on my vacation, and I don’t regret it one bit.
-I slept well every night, had tons of energy for skiing and site seeing during the day, had minimal digestive issues, and overall felt really balanced and stress free about everything I ate… Even the dinner where we weren’t sure what we ordered because the menu was only in German and all it ended up being was bread cubes to be dipped in cheese fondue.
+I slept well every night, had tons of energy for skiing and site seeing during the day, had minimal digestive issues, and overall felt really balanced and stress free about my choices.
+There was even a dinner where we weren’t sure what we ordered because the entire menu was in German and all it ended up being was bread cubes to be dipped in cheese fondue.
 There was not a single piece of meat or vegetable on the table.
 In the past, this would have sent me into a state of panic, stress, and an eventual binge.
 This time though, I just decided to roll with it, knowing there was a chance my sugar dragon would flare up and that I may not feel my best the next morning, but understanding this was about the experience and time together with my husband, not about the bread.

-So no, I didn’t eat a croissant in Paris (gasp!) because I just didn’t want one, and no I didn’t eat Schnitzel (thinly pounded deep fried pork) in Austria because it just didn’t look that great to me.
-Some may call me crazy or say I was missing out, but if I wanted it, I would have tried it, and that was the most amazingly freeing feeling I have felt in a long time.
+So no, I didn’t eat a croissant in Paris (gasp!) because I just didn’t want one, and no, I didn’t eat Schnitzel (thinly pounded deep fried pork) in Austria because it just didn’t look that great to me.
+Some may call me crazy or say I was missing out, but if I wanted it, I would have tried it, and that was the most liberating feeling I have felt in a long time.

 Sometimes when you have binge eating disorder, you feel helpless.
 You feel like sugar and carbs have complete control over you.
-But if you really devote the time and energy to resetting your body and brain, practicing mindfulness, and working hard towards your goals, you will eventually “see the light”.
+But if you really devote the time and energy to resetting your body and brain, practicing mindfulness, and putting in the hard work towards your goals, you will eventually find your food freedom like I am.
 This vacation was a huge “see the light” moment for me.
 I am sure I would have not had the same success had I not worked so hard for the many months before to reset my body with the Whole30, and I am so thankful that I did.
-Sugar addiction is so so real, but once you finally kick it to the curb and your body learns to feed off of foods like fat and protein as it’s preferred energy sources, you really feel what it is like to experience true hunger and fullness without the constant voice of a sugar dragon yelling in your ear.
+Sugar addiction is very real, but once you finally kick it to the curb and your body learns to feed off of foods like fat and protein as it’s preferred energy sources, you are able to experience true hunger and fullness without the constant voice of a sugar dragon yelling in your ear.
 I am a big believer that the first step in the recovery process is resetting your body with wholesome real foods.
 Once you are able to think clearly without all the blood sugar highs and lows, you can then start to do the inner work of learning why you are addicted to certain foods or behaviors and how to address them further.